pixeli99/dLLM-RL/README.md

 We support TraceRL (optionally with a diffusion-based value model), Coupled RL, and random masking RL across different diffusion language models.
 The sampling process has been accelerated in all cases by KV-cache.

+**TraceRL**: We optimize the policy based on how it generates sequences.
+For block-attention models, training can be performed efficiently thanks to block attention.
+For full-attention models, we introduce a shrinkage parameter \(s\) that aggregates every \(s\) neighboring steps to accelerate training.
+We also provide a choice of value models, which we find can reduce variance and improve training stability, enabling the use of larger learning rates or fewer gradient accumulation steps more reliably.

+**Random Masking RL**: The sampled data are randomly masked and used as training data in RL with a PPO-like objective.

+**Coupled RL**: For each sampled random masking setting, Coupled RL additionally introduces its complement, serving as an extra data sample for training.

 We also support a multi-node RL framework; you can submit the following as the entry command:
 ```bash
 if [[ ${MLP_ROLE_INDEX:-0} -eq 0 ]]; then